Saint Louis University offers scholarships to 1818 instructors continuing their education at SLU.

 Courses focused on curriculum and instruction generally (or on broad C&I categories such as “humanities” or “social sciences”), and courses in educational administration/leadership, are not eligible for reimbursement.

-Eligible participants may be awarded tuition scholarships that fund the SLU tuition for up to nine graduate credits in the 2021-2022 academic year.
-Note: For the 2022-2023 academic year and beyond, we will return to our maximum of six credits annually.
-Participants are responsible for all applicable SLU fees associated with their enrollment.
+Eligible participants may be awarded tuition scholarships that fund the SLU tuition for up to six graduate credits in the academic year.

 Scholarship applications must be submitted on a term-by-term basis according to the following deadlines:

 - Fall Terms: Sept.
 1